V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ?>
 ```

-So this code will look if you provided a file and if you provided one, it will return its content, else it will return the content of ```/var/log/backup.log```.
+So this code will look if you provided a file, and if you provided one, it will return its content, else it will return the content of ```/var/log/backup.log```.

 Great, so we got a LFI vulnerability here, and apparently it's the code used when we use the command ```curl backup```.